-This page is dedicated to the memory of some of the great baseball men who have influenced and supported summer baseball in the Tidewater area.
+This page is dedicated to the memory of the great baseball men who have influenced and supported summer baseball in the Tidewater area throughout the years.

 COACH T – Towny Townsend

 For those of us who had the privilege to know and take the field with Coach T, he is missed but will never be forgotten.
 For those who did not, I have included some articles that had been written that we wanted to share with everyone.

 LATE IN the afternoon of June 18, 2006, a routine Sunday on the major league calendar, the Minnesota Twins’ Michael Cuddyer, the Washington Nationals’ Ryan Zimmerman and the New York Mets’ David Wright batted in rapid succession.
 They were playing in different games in different cities, but anyone who had MLB’s Extra Innings package and nimble fingers on the remote could see every pitch. ¶ Marvin (Towny) Townsend was sitting on his couch in Chesapeake, Va., five years into a fight with throat cancer.
 He had lost half of his tongue, part of his esophagus and the use of his left arm.
 Now the cancer was making its way toward his lungs.
 One of the few things he could still do was channel surf.
 He watched Cuddyer stroke a single to center.
 Then he saw Zimmerman hit a game-winning home run.
 After Wright came through with a single of his own, Townsend turned to his older son, Sean, and shouted in a gravelly voice: “This is the best thing ever!”